AbdelrahmanMerdan/MyGamingList/README.md

 <strong>Note:</strong>
 * Overall, it takes around 12 seconds to launch the program.
 * If getting timeout error that means the MongoDB cluster timed out due to inactivity.
+We'll have to re-activate the cluster again to fix this error.